sebabratakundu/svelte-php-fileUpload/README.md

 You can run the newly built app with `npm run start`.
 This uses [sirv](https://github.com/lukeed/sirv), which is included in your package.json's `dependencies` so that the app will work when you deploy to platforms like [Heroku](https://heroku.com).

+## File Upload App Installation

+1. The php file need to copied in the localserver
+2. Make sure to replace the `upload` property value to your api endpont in `endpoints.js`

 ## Single-page app mode

 By default, sirv will only respond to requests that match files in `public`.
 This is to maximise compatibility with static fileservers, allowing you to deploy your app anywhere.